Everything I Wanted To Know About Kubernetes Autoscaling

 image: "{{ .Values.image.repository }}:{{ .Values.image.tag }}"

 Autoscaling is not magic.
-Kubernetes helps a lot to make it more accessible, but indeed, the most important thing is knowing your application limits and bottleneck.
+Kubernetes helps, but the most important thing is knowing your application limits and bottlenecks.
+Taking time to test, validate, and regularly load testing your app is crucial to success.